connorcarnes/campbell-letters/README.md

-You can hardly conceive what my feelings were on my way home even with this promise; but had I known then all I knew about two or 3 months after I would not I think have turned towards home, tho├ó┬Ç┬Ö my reception was kind in the circumstances.
+You can hardly conceive what my feelings were on my way home even with this promise; but had I known then all I knew about two or 3 months after I would not I think have turned towards home, thoΓÇÖ my reception was kind in the circumstances.
 Still there was a something often shewing that I was in the way; I remained thus about the space of 18 months and my every effort was counteracted by hidden enemies.
-I at length resolved on emigrating or remaining no longer at home; I left home on the 30th September of 1844 ├ó┬Ç┬ô sailed from Liverpool on the 12th october; landed at New York on 12th Nov. of same year, & landed as most persons do in that city; I ad not the address of one single friend ├ó┬Ç┬ô I knew many students from Maynooth were priests in the state of New York, but where to look for them, was the question which I could not answer.
+I at length resolved on emigrating or remaining no longer at home; I left home on the 30th September of 1844 ΓÇô sailed from Liverpool on the 12th october; landed at New York on 12th Nov. of same year, & landed as most persons do in that city; I ad not the address of one single friend ΓÇô I knew many students from Maynooth were priests in the state of New York, but where to look for them, was the question which I could not answer.